BlockchainCommons/Provenance/README.md

 * The Provenance code is available under the MIT license.
 See the [LICENSE file](LICENSE) for more info.

-* The [Provenance Mark Symbol](./art) is available under the [Creative Commons Attribution-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-sa/4.0/).
+* The [Provenance Mark Symbol](./art) is available for use with the Provenance Marking system under the [Creative Commons Attribution-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-sa/4.0/).

 ## Installation